zaproxy/zaproxy-website/site/content/docs/automate/automation-framework.md

 The [addOns](/docs/desktop/addons/automation-framework/job-addons/) job has been found to cause problems when updating add-ons which are defined in the current plan.
 This job has been depreciated and no longer does anything.

-From 2.12 you can use the standard ZAP [command line](/docs/desktop/cmdline/) options with the AF `-autorun` option:
+You can use the standard ZAP [command line](/docs/desktop/cmdline/) options with the AF `-autorun` option:

 * `-addoninstall <addOnId>` to install an add-on
 * `-addonuninstall <addOnId>` to uninstall an add-on